truemark/autoalarm/README.md

 to Prometheus, AutoAlarm prefers prometheus and will create prometheus alarms for CPU, Memory, and Storage utilization.

 If you explicitly want to use CloudWatch alarms for EC2 instances, you can set the `autoalarm:target` tag to `cloudwatch` on the instance.
-Inversely, you can explicitly define `promehteus` as the target.
+Inversely, you can explicitly define `promehteus` as the target however, this is unnecessary as AutoAlarm prefers and defaults to prometheus is a workspace ID is provided and the instance is reporting to prometheus.

 Anytime Prometheus alarms are created, any existing cloudwatch alarms for that instance are deleted.